 A few years back, guards or pipes were used to keep rats off houses.
-These days, these guards are not in circulation as much, but they will come in handy if you can find them.
+These guards are not in circulation these days as much, but they will come in handy if you can find them.

 Can Rats Climb Furniture?

 Furniture is one of the easiest surfaces for a rat to climb.
-Most pieces of furniture are either made of wood, leather, or cotton covers.
+Most furniture pieces are made of wood, leather, or cotton.
 These materials have tiny airspaces to offer great climbing support.

 To make matters worse, if a rat wants to hide, it will create holes on your furniture to find a hiding space.